Teams, tales and tips – a guide to the local game

 For Wrexham as a city, the journey has been just as transformative.
 McElhenney and Reynolds having convinced 99% of the Wrexham Supporters’ Trust to sell – at the height of the pandemic in 2020, the club at its lowest ebb in the league pyramid – project Wrexham soon shone the spotlight onto the bit players and extras: the regulars and landlord of the Turf Hotel, indie band the Declan Swans, revived local brewers Wrexham Lager.

-By 2023, there were dozens of new customers beating a path to the Turf Hotel every day, many of them American, to sample what is Britain’s oldest lager and see what happens when Hollywood sprinkles its stardust on a workaday town otherwise neglected for generations.
+By 2023, there were dozens of new customers beating a path to the Turf Hotel every day, many of them American, to sample what is Britain’s oldest lager famously served on the Titanic and see what happens when Hollywood sprinkles its stardust on a workaday town otherwise neglected for generations.

-Not all can actually get in of a match day, of course – the Racecourse Ground currently holds 12,600, including a temporary stand erected where The Kop once was – but Wrexham attracts visitors seven days a week by dint of simply being Wrexham.
+Not all can actually get in of a match day, of course – the Racecourse Ground currently holds around 15,000 while The Kop is being rebuilt – but Wrexham attracts visitors seven days a week by dint of simply being Wrexham.

 With accommodation options fairly limited – even private rooms and airbnbs – those staying overnight plot up in Colwyn Bay, Chester or even Liverpool, reversing the decades-long trend of football fans trekking from Wrexham bound for Anfield to get their 90-minute fix.